carrollaboratory/ftd-omop-validator/src/README.md

   -r RESTRICT, --restrict RESTRICT
                         Number of rows to restrict for validation per file. e.g. --restrict 1000 for only validating the first 1000 lines
+  -c CSV_DIR, --restrict CSV_DIR
+                        Relative filepath to the stored data to be validated e.g. --csv_dir uploads/omop_test Relative to the root dir e.g. If your data is in this dir `ftd-omop-validator/src/ftd_omop_validator/data/input`. -c would be `src/ftd_omop_validator/data/input'.
 ```
 ## Validation logic
  * File names must follow naming convention `{table}.csv`